marcinjahn/technology-notebook/src/docs/programming/functional-programming/category-theory.md

 thing") from a higher level of abstraction.
 It's kinda like moving from assembler to some high-level language.
 Instead of a set consisting of some elements, we have a table of morphisms that define our new category.
 They define the interface of this category.
-The sets itself have been "shrunk" down to points A and B.
+The sets themselves have been "shrunk" down to points A and B.

 ::: tip Programming